Adam Peaty: Personal life

-While Peaty was training at Loughborough University, he met girlfriend Eirianedd Munro, a student at the University.
+While Peaty was training at Loughborough University, he met former girlfriend Eirianedd Munro, a student at the university.
 In April 2020, he announced that the couple were expecting a baby boy.
 Their son was born on 11 September 2020.
-On 23 August 2022 he announced their breakup.
+In August 2022, he announced their breakup.
+He is engaged to Holly Ramsay, daughter of celebrity chef Gordon Ramsay.
 Peaty is a football fan, and supports Nottingham Forest.
 Among his many tattoos are an image of the Greek god Poseidon and the year 2016 in Roman numerals (MMXVI).

 On 1 April 2016, Peaty started a YouTube channel, to which he published a number of videos; the first one on 14 April 2017 answered some common questions about himself.
 From September to November 2021, Peaty was a contestant on the nineteenth series of Strictly Come Dancing.
 Paired with professional dancer Katya Jones, he reached week 7 coming in 9th place overall.
 For his time, efforts, and ninth-place finish, Peaty earned £40,000 directly.
+In April 2023, Peaty withdrew from the British Swimming Championships and revealed that he was struggling with his mental health.
+He revealed that he had depression, problems with alcohol, and had been diagnosed with ADHD.

+In an interview with journalist Craig Lord for The Times in 2023, Peaty revealed that he was taking time away from racing because of the mental-health pressures, demons and doubts he had faced after almost a decade as the fastest breaststroke swimmer in history.
+He continued to train for the Paris 2024 Olympic Games, telling The Times: "The physical preparation goes on so my body will be ready to fight again when my heart and mind have caught up.
+I'll be ready when I need to be ready."

+During 2023, Peaty became a Christian after connecting with sports chaplain Ashley Null.
+In 2024, he revealed a prominent Christian cross tattoo on his stomach and said, "For me, the only fulfilment and the only peace is every Sunday at church."

+Peaty questioned China's performances at the 2024 Summer Olympics, alluding to the cover-up of positive doping cases by Chinese swimmers, and expressing dissatisfaction with the World Anti-Doping Agency's efforts to combat cheating in sports.